Healthy Homemade Frappuccino

 3-4 Ice Cubes

-1-2 tsp Powdered Peanut Butter ***
+1 tbsp Powdered Peanut Butter ***

 Blend all ingredients until smooth.

 *Tips for freezing bananas!
 I buy bananas weekly.
 I always have some left turning brown at the end of the week which I then bake with or freeze.
 You want the banana skin to be brown or brown-spotted, but the actual banana itself should not be brown.
 Whole frozen bananas are difficult to work with.
 Simply cut your banana into slices around 1 inch thick, arrange them in a single layer on a piece of wax or parchment paper, and freeze them for 12-24 hours.
 Once the banana slices are frozen, transfer them to a freezer bag or other container.
 Then it’s easy to add just what you need to a frozen drink or smoothie.
+(My husband also enjoys the frozen slices on his lactose-free ice cream.)

 **I use organic 2% or whole milk.
 Non-dairy milk will not taste quite the same, but can of course be substituted.
-I've find soy milk to be closest substitution for dairy milk when mixing with coffee.
+I find soy milk to be closest substitution for dairy milk when mixing with coffee.